Balajee2k/quiz-figma-design/README.md

-# Test Your Knowledge - Quiz Application

-A modern, interactive quiz application built as a Frontend Developer Intern Assignment.
+A modern, interactive quiz application.
 The application implements a pixel-perfect design based on the provided Figma specifications with smooth animations and full accessibility support.

 ## 🛠️ Tech Stack